nateGeorge/python_jupyter_notebook_basics/Getting Started With The Basics.md

 There is also a Jupyter notebook under the week 1 content (`Python_basics.ipynb`) you can go through as a Python/Jupyter notebook refresher or learning experience.
 Or DataCamp also has a [Jupyter notebook tutorial](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook).
 For all assignments, we will do them in Jupyter notebooks and export PDFs.
 There is another file, `Python_Functions_Tutorial.ipynb` which can help you learn functions in Python if you're not familiar.

-Lastly, here are some getting started with Jupyter notebooks videos:
+Lastly, here are some more getting started with Jupyter notebooks videos:
 - [Windows](https://youtu.be/epaC7PCtWxk)
 - [Mac/Linux](https://youtu.be/xYuUrHOAE5Y)